Qiskit/qiskit-ibm-provider/README.md

    IBMProvider.save_account(token='MY_API_TOKEN')
    ```

-   The command above stores your credentials locally in a configuration file called `qiskitrc`.
+   The command above stores your credentials locally in a configuration file called `qiskit-ibm.json`.
 By default, this file is located in `$HOME/.qiskit`, where `$HOME` is your home directory.
    Once saved you can then instantiate the provider like below and access the backends:

    ```python